puryabzp/KafkaInterface/README.md

-# Docker Compose Setup for Kafka and Zookeeper And Kafka Interface
+# Docker Setup for Kafka and Zookeeper And Kafka Interface

 This Docker Compose configuration file (`docker-compose.yaml`) sets up Kafka and Zookeeper services using Confluent's official Docker images.
 It also includes Python scripts (`producer.py` and `consumer.py`) for producing and consuming messages from Kafka topics.
 Below, you'll find instructions on how to set up and use this environment.